naveen-y/fll-replay/README.md

 # girls-replay
-This is the repo for G.I.R.L.S replay code to be version controlled.
+This is repo for storing the Re-Play mission code and innovation project files.